george-hawkins/arf-drone/README.md

 * A 3-axis magnetometer (compass).
 * A barometric pressure (altitude) sensor.

-It's fairly obvious how important such sensors must be for a drone - if you'd like to experiment with such sensors (and with the MCU) then see the [IMU and MCU section](notes.md#imc-and-mcu) on the note page.
+It's fairly obvious how important such sensors must be for a drone - if you'd like to experiment with such sensors (and with the MCU) then see the [IMU and MCU section](notes.md#imc-and-mcu) on the notes page.

 There are many flight controllers but as noted above I wanted an open source hardware implementation.
 I chose the Pixhawk flight controller which is covered in the next section.